Tension (or muscle contraction) headache.

 Porphyria.
 Also with Codeine: post-op pain management in children who have undergone tonsillectomy and/or adenoidectomy.

 Hepatotoxicity (acetaminophen >4g/day).
 Drug abusers.
 Impaired hepatic or renal function (monitor).
-Acute abdomen.
-Depression.
-Suicidal tendencies.
+Acute abdominal conditions.
 Elderly.
 Debilitated.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.
 Also with Codeine: risk of respiratory depression and death related to ultra-rapid metabolizers of codeine (esp. in children in post-op tonsillectomy and/or adenoidectomy).
 Obstructive sleep apnea.
 Head injury.
 Increased intracranial pressure.
-Impaired thyroid or adrenocortical function.
+Hypothyroidism.
+Addison’s disease.
 GI or GU obstruction.
-Addison's disease.
+Abuse potential.
 Labor and delivery.

-Potentiation with alcohol, general anesthetics, MAOIs, tranquilizers, or other CNS depressants.
+May be potentiated by MAOIs.
+May potentiate alcohol, general anesthetics, tranquilizers, sedative-hypnotics, other narcotic analgesics or CNS depressants.
 Induction of drug-metabolizing hepatic enzymes.
 Acetaminophen may cause false (+) urine test for 5-hydroxyindoleacetic acid.
+Codeine may increase serum amylase levels.

-Drowsiness, lightheadedness, dizziness, sedation, shortness of breath, nausea, vomiting, abdominal pain, intoxicated feeling, depression, confusion, paradoxical excitement, abuse potential, skin reactions; overdosage: respiratory depression, hepatotoxicity.
+Drowsiness, lightheadedness, dizziness, sedation, shortness of breath, nausea, vomiting, abdominal pain, intoxicated feeling, depression, confusion, paradoxical excitement; rare: serious skin reactions (eg, Stevens-Johnson syndrome, toxic epidermal necrolysis); discontinue if occurs; overdosage: respiratory depression, hepatotoxicity.